And that's not really surprising, because there are two kinds of 'Javi'.

 Confusion arises because in Europe (but not in the UK) the Javanese name is sometimes applied to Oriental Longhair cats.

 Orientals have green (blue-green or yellow-green) eyes and sometimes even have two differently-colored eyes.
-These are found in white orientals, which are then known as odd-eyed Whites.
+These are found in white Orientals, which are then known as Odd-Eyed Whites.